hxtree/galaxyops/services/dialogue-service/public/en/acts/2_soldiers-bed/README.md

    death bed, Gunter reveals to Meeku that he was just following orders and cries, admitting that all he knows as a soldier is how to follow orders.
 This is the first time Meeku has seen Gunter cry.
-Meeku helps Malace Tsia and they continue on their journey to find his brother.
+Meeku helps Malace Tsia and they set out on their journey to find his brother.

 ## Notes